31 Days of Giveaways

 Coastal Encounters

 The North End’s Best Beaches A day at the beach burns bright in one’s memory.
 We are drawn to water, because the sea is a master storyteller.
 Shorebirds squawk and circle.
 The salt air aches of escape and adventure.
-Children squeal and…
+Children squeal and giggle over ribbons of slimy seaweed and watch in wonder as small crabs skitter beneath driftwood.
+Empires of sand rise up again and…

 Five Faves: Hiking Trails